+My “day job” is “virtual lawyer.”
+(At least until the day I strike luck with a “best seller.”
+A girl can only dream.)
+I can’t complain.
+I’ve had some pretty neat jobs.
 I have worked with major corporations and smaller companies, as well as on my own.
-I left my job as a U.S. Space Shuttle engineer at Kennedy Space Center for law school in 1993, graduated from GWU Law School in 1996, worked with some great companies–including government contractors, nonprofit “think tanks,” consulting firms and law firms–worked for a famous astronaut, and eventually established my virtual law practice in business and intellectual property law in Florida.
+Most of all, I have met wonderful people during my life journey to date.
+I left my job as a U.S. Space Shuttle engineer working at NASA/Kennedy Space Center for law school in 1993, graduated from GWU Law School in 1996, worked with some great companies–including defense and government contractors, nonprofit “think tanks,” consulting firms and law firms–worked for a famous Apollo-era astronaut, and eventually established my virtual law practice in business and intellectual property law in Florida (virtual = work from home.)

-During the past fifteen years, while continuing to practice law, I launched a start-up technology company, enjoyed teaching as an adjunct professor of legal ethics and negotiations for a top-rated Executive M.B.A. program in Florida, wrote and published six books, served my community in various leadership roles, and raised an amazing daughter with my husband of 20 years.
+During the past two decades, while continuing to practice law, I launched a start-up technology company, enjoyed teaching as an adjunct professor of legal ethics and negotiations for a top-rated Executive M.B.A. program in Florida, wrote and self-published six books (see below for more detail), served my community in various leadership roles, and raised an amazing daughter with my husband of 24 years.

-Last spring, I wrote and illustrated a short story, “How the Colonel got His Name,” based on a real story about one of the descendants of the family in Antonio’s Will.
+Following this work, I wrote and illustrated a short story, “How the Colonel got His Name,” based on a real story about one of the descendants of the family in Antonio’s Will, who I met after I published the novel.
 Learn more about how to get it for free here.
 On December 2016, I published the Spanish version of Antonio’s Will, “La Voluntad de Antonio: Una Historia de Sacrificio, Amor, Tragedia e Injusticia.”

-Please check the posts on the right margin.
+Please check my posts on the right margin.
 I hope you find them helpful.
 Feel free to say hello when you get a chance!
 Thanks for stopping by!

 Please visit my websites at www.TiradoChiodini.com, www.doesyourcompasswork.com, www.AntoniosWill.com, and www.AntoniosGrace.com.
 Follow my Facebook author page at www.facebook.com/Yasmin.Tirado.Chiodini.Author for more information about me, as well as my books.
-I am also on Linkedin, Google+ and Twitter (@TiradoChiodini).
+I am also on Linkedin, Instagram (Yassie_tc) and Twitter (@TiradoChiodini).